Kushal7788/Optimizer-ML-Project/README.md

-# This is a project of different types of optimizers
+# Comparative Analysis of Gradient Descent Optimizers

-#### This project takes a toy dataset and applies different Optimizers to converge the model

-#### A graph is plotted of cost function against hyper-parameter to show the effects of different optimizers on learning rate of the model
+In this project, different optimizers for gradient descent are developed from scratch and applied to a toy dataset to achieve model convergence.
+Moreover, a graph is plotted to demonstrate the influence of these optimizers on the model's learning rate by mapping the cost function against parameters.

-#### There are 8 different Optimzers used and each of them is written in a seperated Function
+#### Following 8 Different Optimizers are used.

-1)Batch Gradient Descent
+1. Batch Gradient Descent

-2)Stochastic Gradient Descent
+2. Stochastic Gradient Descent

-3)Mini-Batch Gradient Descent
+3. Mini-Batch Gradient Descent

-4)Momentum based Gradient Descent
+4. Momentum based Gradient Descent

-5)Nestrov Accelerated Gradient Descent
+5. Nestrov Accelerated Gradient Descent

-6)Adagrad Descent
+6. Adagrad Descent

-7)Adadelta Descent
+7. Adadelta Descent

-8)Adam Descet
+8. Adam Descet

+\
+The Jupyter notebook contains the code as well as the plotted graphs, and a research survey paper has been created to present the results of the optimization techniques comparison.